 Treatment for Tooth Grinding

-- Splint Therapy / Night Guard – A dental splint or teeth grinding mouth guard is a removable appliance best suited for patients who have a balanced occlusion and healthy TMJ.
+- Splint Therapy / Night Guard – A dental splint or teeth grinding mouth guard is a removable appliance best suited for patients who have a balanced occlusion and a comfortable, stable bite.
 The teeth grinding mouth guard is worn at night to protect teeth from grinding and clenching.

-- Orthodontics – Dr. Miller may recommend orthodontic treatment to bring your teeth into the proper position and allow them to fit together harmoniously.
+- Orthodontics – Dr. Hoffert may recommend orthodontic treatment to bring your teeth into the proper position and allow them to fit together harmoniously.

 - Bite Equilibration – Bite equilibration, or bite correction therapy, involves the dentist making minor adjustments to the teeth to allow them to fit together properly, eliminating stress and pressure.